chancancode/branch-rename/README.md

 the branch protection settings for the "master" branch and configure the script to push the commits as an administrator:

 1. Login as an administrator on GitHub.
+You may also want to consider creating a new account specifically for this purpose.

 2. Generate a [personal access token][personal-access-token] with the "repo" scope (and the "public_repo" scope, if needed).